Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Freeze Baked Goods Containing Eggs

 In my opinion, frozen eggs usually cannot provide the taste and texture of fresh eggs.
-Another thing to consider is that you can make baked goods containing your fresh eggs and freeze these instead.
+Another thing to consider is that you can make baked goods containing your farm eggs or store eggs and freeze these instead.
 I prefer this option because the food comes out of the freezer with little alteration in taste.

 Make cakes, brownies, muffins, and more to use up your glut.
 Then freeze them so you can bring them out as and when they are wanted.
 You can also freeze things like gnocchi (typically made with potatoes, flour, and eggs) for later use.